MarcinKadziolka/done/README.md

 ~~~
 #### On windows
 ~~~
-done_venv/Scripts/activate
+done_venv\Scripts\activate
 ~~~
-#### After activating environment you should see name of your virtual environment preceeding command line, for example:
+After activating environment you should see name of your virtual environment preceeding command line, for example:
 ~~~
 (done_venv) computer@ubuntu:~/Desktop/Done$
 ~~~